-Images file formats, like TIFF of JPEG, probably take the prize in this field.
-Those files, created by digital cameras or mobile phones, contain a metadata format called EXIF which can include the date, time and sometimes the GPS coordinates of the picture, the brand and serial number of the device which took it as well as a thumbnail of the original image.
-Image processing software tend to keep those data intact.
-Internet is full of cropped or blurred images for which the EXIF thumbnail still contains the full original picture.
+Image file formats, like TIFF of JPEG, probably take the prize for most hidden data.
+These files, created by digital cameras or mobile phones, contain a metadata format called EXIF which can include the date, time and sometimes the GPS coordinates when the picture was taken, the brand and serial number of the device which took it, as well as a thumbnail of the original image.
+Image processing software tends to keep this metadata intact.
+The internet is full of cropped or blurred images in which the included EXIF thumbnail still shows the original picture.

 Tails doesn't clear the metadata of your files for you.
 Yet.
 Still it's in Tails' design goal to help you do that.
 For example, Tails already comes with the Metadata anonymisation toolkit.